Capio Partners Phone Harassment?

 🚨Capio Partners Phone Harassment

-While dealing with Capio Partners, it’s important to understand the type of service they provide and how to navigate their negotiation tactics effectively.
+While dealing with Capio debt collection, it’s important to understand the type of service they provide and how to navigate their negotiation tactics effectively.

 According to the Better Business Bureau website, Capio Partners has been in business for 11 years.
 There have been 339 complaints filed against CP with the BBB.